tournament-js/group/README.md

 - numPlayers === groupSize*numGroups
 - groupSize % 2 === 0

+You should always strive to satisfy the first condition.

 If the `groupSize` is not even, then we cannot match up weighted pairs and the sum of seeds per group will differ by up to `numGroups`.

 If the `groupSize` is even, then the sum of seeds per groups are equal across all groups.